Canton Synchronization Domain on Ethereum

 When running in a multi-writer setup, each Ethereum Sequencer application needs to use a separate Ethereum account.
 Otherwise, transactions may get stuck due to nonce mismatches.

-Architecture of an Ethereum domain
+Architecture of an Ethereum sync domain

 Smart contract Sequencer.sol